TheMinefighter/PropertyOrFieldInfo/docs/Main.md

 # How to use
-to print All Names of FieldsorProperties of TestType use:
+to print all names of Fields and Properties of TestType use:

     foreach (FieldOrProperyInfo info in typeof(TestType).GetTypeInfo().DeclaredPropertiesAndFields()) {
     	Console.WriteLine(info.Name);